-The Dartmouth Health Care Foundations program gives students the fundamental knowledge base to engage in current health care conversations and begin to lead change.
-Dartmouth develops essential skills for thought leaders in all aspects of public health, especially future professionals who deliver patient care, generate political agendas, design policies, and advocate for health equity.
-Aspiring physicians, clinicians, policy makers, global health workers and health care researchers will learn the foundational skills to bring depth to their understanding of health care domestically and overseas.
+Dartmouth Health Care Foundations gives students a strong base of knowledge from which to engage in current health care conversations and begin to lead change.
+Dartmouth develops essential skills for thought leaders in all aspects of public health, especially next-generation professionals who will deliver patient care, generate political agendas, design policies, and advocate for health equity.
+Aspiring physicians, clinicians, policymakers, global health workers, and health care researchers will learn the foundational skills needed to gain a well-rounded understanding on health care domestically and overseas.

 This program is open to all undergraduate students from any institution.

 The Health Care Foundations curriculum delves into the connections between health care and humanities studies.
 You'll explore answers to questions such as: